PixarAnimationStudios/ruby-jss/README.md

 new_pkg.create # returns 453, the id number of the object just created
 ```

-*NOTE*: A class's '.make' method is now the preferred method to use for creating new objects.
-The '.new id: :new' method still works as before, but is deprecated for object creation and doing so may raise errors in the future.
+*NOTE*: For APIObject subclasses, the '.make' class method is now the required method to use for making ruby instances to be
+created in the JSS.
+The '.new' method no longer works.

 --------